thawkin3/a11y-card-components/README.md

 This project is meant to teach software engineers how to create accessible card components in React.
 It includes good examples and bad examples.

+You can visit the demo app here: http://tylerhawkins.info/a11y-card-components/build/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts